adamtaylorsmith/comptia-flashcards-react/README.md

-I searched the web for CompTIA flashcards but they either lacked substance or were behind a paywall.
-So I built my own!!
-Developed with React and Tailwind.
+I searched the web for CompTIA flashcards but what i found either lacked substance or were behind a paywall, so I built my own!!
+Developed with React.js and TailwindCSS.